Articles & Resources

 Rural History Confederation

-Harriton House is a member of the Rural History Confederation (RHC) which is an association of twenty historic sites and museums.
+Harriton House is a member of the Rural History Confederation (RHC), which is an association of twenty historic sites and museums.
 RHC sites are dedicated to preserving the past and to promoting an historical awareness of the region of southeastern Pennsyslvania.
 A visit to one or all of these unique historic places will give you a comprehensive view of how southeastern Pennsylvania blossomed before, during, and after the American Revolution.
 The Schuylkill River Valley region, extending west and northwest from Philadelphia, has developed steadily since the late seventeenth century.
 This development fueled the industrial and social progress of the area and, in turn, also contributed to the development of Philadelphia.
 The region, comprised of Montgomery, Berks, Bucks, and Chester Counties, is both rich and diverse in local history.
 Twenty historic sites and museums are waiting to be discovered by you.
 Click on the external RHC link below!

 Back to Top